 The U-Pass program, introduced in 2010 as a partnership between the province, Translink, BC Transit, local governments, post-secondary institutions and students, provides a reduced-cost system-wide transit pass to all students enrolled in a publically funded post-secondary institution in BC.
-The parent who is enrolled in two regular courses per year in a public post-secondary institution is eligible for the U-Pass, which reduces the family's public transit costs from \$124 to \$32.50/month for the eight months while in school (the price of the U-Pass increased from \$30/month to \$35/month as of May 1, 2013).
-Despite the recent cost increases, the U-Pass continues to significantly reduce the public transit cost of the living wage family.
-Without the U-Pass, the living wage in 2013 would have to be 25 cents per hour higher to meet the family's living expenses.
+The parent who is enrolled in two regular courses per year in a public post-secondary institution is eligible for the U-Pass, which reduces the family's public transit costs from \$124 to \$35/month for the eight months while in school.
+Despite the recent cost increases, the U-Pass, the living wage in 2014 would have to be 24 cents per hour higher to meet the family's living expenses.

 This illustrates the important role public programs play in enhancing affordability.
-When accessible public services, such as affordable public transportation, carry more weight, the living wage is moderated, easing the role of employers in ensuring that families can meet their core budgetary needs.
+When accessible public services (such as affordable public transportation) carry more weight, the living wage is moderated, easing the role of employers in ensuring that families can meet their core budgetary needs.